 3. Write your annotation in the text box.
 Text formatting options are available, as well as support for LaTeX.

-4. Click on the selector at the top of the panel (Student by default) to select who the comment will be shared with.
-Once the comment has been posted to one group, it is not possible to change to the other one.
-So it is important to select the right one (between Student and Co-graders) before it is posted.
-To make the comment private, click on the arrow next to the Post to Student button and select Only Me.
+4. Click on the selector at the top of the panel (Candidate by default) to select who the comment will be shared with.
+Once the comment has saved to one group, it is not possible to change to the other one.
+So it is important to select the right one (between Candidate and Co-graders) before it is saved.
+To make the comment private, click on the arrow next to the Save button and select Only Me.

-6. To make a general comment that is not linked to a specific point in the submission, click the Page Notes icon on the left side of the comment box.
+7. To make a general comment that is not linked to a specific point in the question, click the Page Notes icon on the left side of the comment box.
 The page notes will be visible in the question they were added.
 You can add page notes to all questions in a test.

 Overview of the different options